circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 7. Type: Form fields
 - Name: eMandate Companies
+- Internal name: eMandate_companies
 - Description: Step to request an eMandate.
 For users with an eMandate we can make a direct debit to cash the contribution amount.
 - Title: Digitale machtiging
 - Information text: (use html with explanatory text as decided on by stakeholders)
 - Show only for specific groups: (select all Bedrijven groups)
 - Show profile fields: Show specific profile fields
-- Profile fields to show: Tekeningsbevoegde, Lidmaatschapsbijdrage, Actiecode, Aankoop saldo
+- Profile fields to show: Lidmaatschapsbijdrage, Actiecode, Aankoop saldo
-- Show wizard fields: Bank
+- Show wizard fields: Bank, Tekeningsbevoegde
 - Show agreement: Yes

 8. Type: Form fields
 - Name: eMandate Consumers
+- Internal name: eMandate_consumers
 - Description: Step to request an eMandate.
 For users with an eMandate we can make a direct debit to cash the contribution amount.
 - Title: Digitale machtiging
 - Information text: (use html with explanatory text as decided on by stakeholders)